Terry Stotts: Portland Trail Blazers

 The Portland Trail Blazers hired Stotts as their head coach on August 7, 2012.
 The Blazers went 33–49 in Stotts's first year, losing their final 13 games to drop out of the playoff race.

 In Stotts's second season, he coached the team to an overall record of 54–28.
 They beat the Houston Rockets in the first round of the NBA playoffs with a buzzer-beating three-point shot by Damian Lillard to advance to the second round, but fell to the eventual NBA champion San Antonio Spurs in the second round, ultimately losing in five games.

 In Stotts's third season, he led the team to an overall record of 51–31.
 After sustaining key injuries, they fell to the Memphis Grizzlies in the first round of the NBA playoffs, 4–1.

 Despite losing four of his starters including star forward LaMarcus Aldridge, in the off-season, Stotts's fourth season saw him lead the Trail Blazers to the second round, after defeating the Los Angeles Clippers in the first.
 In the second round, Portland played the top-seeded Golden State Warriors to a competitive five-game series, but eventually lost 4–1.
 On May 16, 2016, Stotts agreed to a contract extension with the Trail Blazers.

 In the 2018–19 season, Stotts led the Trail Blazers to a 53–29 regular-season record and their deepest playoff run in almost 20 years.
 Portland defeated the Oklahoma City Thunder 4–1 and Denver Nuggets 4–3 in the first two rounds, but got swept by the two-time defending NBA champion Golden State Warriors in the Conference finals.

 On June 4, 2021, after falling to the Denver Nuggets in six games for their fourth first-round exit in five years, Stotts and the Blazers mutually agreed to part ways.
 He left the club with the second-most wins in franchise history with 402.

-Milwaukee Bucks
+Golden State Warriors

 On June 28, 2023, Stotts was hired by the Milwaukee Bucks as an assistant coach.
-On October 19, 2023, one day before the final game of the Bucks’ preseason, he resigned.
+On October 19, one day before the final game of the Bucks’ preseason, he resigned.

+On September 27, 2024, Stotts was hired by the Golden State Warriors as an assistant coach alongside former NBA player Jerry Stackhouse.
+On May 14, 2026, it was reported that Stotts would be leaving the Warriors.